collinsmith/checksum-validator/README.md

  -e,--equals <arg>   Validates that the hash against this string -h,--help           Prints this message
- -m,--mode <arg>     Algorithm to use (Defaults to MD5) -v,--verbose        Increases the verbosity of the command
+ -m,--mode <arg>     Algorithm to use (Defaults to MD5) -v,--verbose        Outputs progress of calculation

 Available Algorithms:
 MD2     sun.security.provider.MD2